xen-troops/moulin/docs/user-reference.rst

 :code:`dependency_policy` and writes the selected dependency set after a successful build command.

+There is also a family of internal :code:`--utility-*` command-line options.
+These options are hidden from the :code:`-h` output and are used internally by `moulin` to invoke builder-specific utility handlers.

+For example, :code:`--utility-builders-yocto` is used by the Yocto builder to synchronize the active BitBake layer configuration with the layer list defined in the Moulin YAML manifest.

-This option is not meant to be used by a user.
+These options are not meant to be used by a user.

 YAML sections
 -------------